LuizSP5/LuizSP5/README.md

 ## **❖What are my interests in the computer area?**

-Currently I am looking forward to learn an high-level programming language like Python.
-And learn more about the hardware area in general, I also have a possible interest in becoming a computer hardware engineer.
+Currently I am looking forward to learn an high-level programming language like Python, something related to networks and possibly enter in the college for computer science or computer hardware engineer.

 ## **❖My programming skills**